The Problem;

 Commitment Transactions

-This was designed to divide the total funds from each channel that is opened, and it is done based on the accurate allocation.
+This was designed to divide the total funds from each open channel based on accurate allocation.
 To better understand how this works, let's say Joe has 2.0 mBTC, equal to 0.002 Bitcoins and 200000 satoshis.
-While John, on the other hand, owns the same number of Bitcoins.
+John, on the other hand, owns the same number of Bitcoins.
 The commitment transaction must divide the value of each BTC as was done above.

-It allows numerous users to be able to participate in single transactions.
-It acts as a single entity and uses a multiple signature key.
+It allows numerous users to participate in single transactions.
+It acts as a single entity and uses multiple signature keys.

 Limitations of the Lightning Network

-Recently, an attack was made on the Lightning Network platform, and about 200 nodes on payment channels went offline.
+Recently, the Lightning Network platform was attacked, and about 200 nodes on payment channels went offline.

 Conclusion